R3Conclave/conclave-core-sdk/docs/docs/index.md

 1. :jigsaw: **Java 17** is now supported the enclave.
 There's no need to configure anything.
 Just make you're using JDK 17 when building your application benefit from the new features since Java 11.
 As with 1.2 the Conclave libraries are still compiled using Java 8 so you can continue to use Java 8 (or above) if you wish.
-1. Conclave Init now requires Java 17 to run and the template project targets Java 17 as well by default.
+2. Conclave Init now requires Java 17 to run and the template project targets Java 17 as well by default.
-1. GraalVM has been updated to version 21.3.
+3. GraalVM has been updated to version 21.3.
-1. Gradle 7 is now supported.
+4. Gradle 7 is now supported.
+5. The Conclave Key Derivation Service (KDS) now supports release enclave with the new RELEASE master key type.

 ### 1.2.1